Steve Wilks: Missouri

 On January 21, 2021, after 13 seasons with the NFL, Wilks returned to college football.
 He was hired by the University of Missouri as their defensive coordinator under head coach Eliah Drinkwitz.

 Carolina Panthers (second stint)

 On February 9, 2022, Wilks returned to the NFL and to the Carolina Panthers, who announced the hiring of Wilks as Matt Rhule's new defensive pass game coordinator and secondary coach.
 On October 10, 2022, after Rhule was fired, Wilks was named the Panthers' interim head coach for the remainder of the season.
 Wilks led Carolina to a 6–6 record over the season's remaining 12 weeks, but was passed over for the permanent head coaching position in favor of Frank Reich.

 San Francisco 49ers

-On February 9, 2023, it was reported that the San Francisco 49ers hired Wilks as their defensive coordinator.
-During the 2023 NFL Combine, 49ers' general manager John Lynch confirmed that Wilks was hired as their defensive coordinator.
+On February 9, 2023, the San Francisco 49ers hired Wilks as their defensive coordinator.
 On February 14, 2024, he was fired following their loss in Super Bowl LVIII, following a season of inconsistency on defense.